 Not all group health plans are covered by COBRA.
 As a general rule, COBRA applies to all employer sponsored group health plans (other than church plans) if the employer employed 20 or more full or part-time employees on at least 50% of its typical business days during the preceding calendar year.
 In determining the number of employees of an employer for purposes of COBRA, certain related corporations (parent/subsidiary and brother/sister corporations) must be treated as one employer.
-You must contact your plan administrator (normally your group) to determine whether your plan is covered by COBRA.
+Special rules may also apply if the employer participates in an association plan.
+You must contact your plan administrator (normally your group) to determine whether this plan is covered by COBRA.